alehuo/clubhouse-backend/README.md

 ## Installation instructions

+## MySQL

+To set up a MySQL server, run `docker run -p 3306:3306 --name clubhouse -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:8.0 --default-authentication-plugin=mysql_native_password`

+Next, create databases `DB_NAME_test`, `DB_NAME_dev` and `DB_NAME`, where `DB_NAME` is the database you want to use with your setup.

 ### Without Docker

 1. Clone the repo
 2. Install yarn if not yet installed
 3. Run `yarn` to install dependencies
 4. Create `.env` file and define environment variables.
 See `.env.example` file.
 5.  `knex migrate:latest` to run migrations
 6.  `knex seed:run` to seed the database
 7.  `yarn start` to start the server or `yarn watch` to watch for code changes

-### MySQL

-To set up a MySQL server, run `docker run -p 3306:3306 --name clubhouse -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:8.0 --default-authentication-plugin=mysql_native_password`

-Next, create databases `DB_NAME_test`, `DB_NAME_dev` and `DB_NAME`, where `DB_NAME` is the database you want to use with your setup.

 ### With docker

 1. Clone the repo
 2. Run `docker build -t clubhousebackend .` to build the image
 3. Run `docker run --env-file=.env clubhousebackend:latest` to run the image

 ## Running tests & calculating code coverage